Monday, October 2, 2017

 The desire for socializing comes when younger family members pull away or because physical problems make it more difficult or more fearsome to socialize freely.
 The attractiveness of diving into problem solving arises in part because as we age, we become increasingly aware that our time on earth does end.
 Older people generally perceive themselves as having more time than money, but with their bank of time still being limited.
 The Indian Institute of Management researchers propose that retailers segment target audiences of seniors on the basis of how far away from the end of life they perceive themselves to be.
 This differs from the approach we take to market segmentation with children and younger adults, which we base on the duration since birth.

 Along with schmoozing, notice any companions with the shopper.
-If the companions are clearly younger and the senior defers to their judgment, this shopper likely has a higher cognitive age.
-If companions are of similar age to the senior shopper and the senior participates actively in purchase decisions, the cognitive age is probably lower.
+My experience is that if the companions are clearly younger and the senior defers to their judgment, this shopper likely has a higher subjective age, while if the companions are of similar age to the senior shopper and the senior participates actively in purchase decisions, the subjective age is probably lower.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology